Adelanto, California: Arts and culture

 Established in 1921 as part of the San Bernardino County's library system, the Adelanto Library began in the office of a fruit company.

 El Mirage Dry Lake, west of Adelanto, has been used for filming movies and television commercials, most notably the opening sequence of the later episodes of the TV series Sky King.

 Sports

 From 1991 to 2016, the city was home to the High Desert Mavericks, a Minor League Baseball team of the Class A-Advanced California League.

 For the 2017 season, the Pecos League established the High Desert Yardbirds to fill the void at Adelanto Stadium.
 The team closed their last season at the stadium in 2019.
-Present day, the National Premier Soccer League has used the site for High Desert Elite FC matches.